“Well its 3 AM again, like it always seems to be

 Singing so much softer than I did back then

 Often in this anxiety, I reflect on the critical relationships in my life.
 It always fascinates how relationships change as the people in them change.
 To clarify, I am not necessarily talking about relationships changing for the worst, but just the fact that they do change.
 In fact, it comforts me when I am dealing with deep anxiety to know that many of my friends have accepted me, loved me, and even cheered for me through all my changes.
 They don’t always get why I am changing or who I am becoming, but they love me just the same.
 In truth, it is their love that helps me love myself through all the inevitable changes that I am and will go through.
 For me, this what grace must be.
-Grace always comes from another to us, and although it is only momentarily, it can calm our chaos by affirming us with love, acceptance, and kindness.
-True grace empowers us to embrace life despite the vicissitudes of being, and it is a resource that emerges only from authentic relationships.
+Grace always comes from another (or, the other within us) to us.
+Although it is only momentarily, these waves of grace can calm our chaos by affirming us with love, acceptance, and kindness.
+True grace empowers us to embrace life despite the vicissitudes of being, and it is a resource that emerges only from loving relationships.
 Despite the uncertainty in ourselves, in the space of grace, we feel understood.

 And God’s been living in that ocean, sending us all the big waves